chipmuenk/pyfda/README_PYPI.md

 * **xlwt** and / or **XlsxWriter** for exporting filter coefficients as *.xls(x) files

 ## Installing pyfda
 Self-executing archives are available for Windows and OS X at https://github.com/chipmuenk/pyfda/releases which do not require a Python installation.
+Under Linux, pyfda can be installed as a flatpak.

 Otherwise, installation is straight forward: There is only one version of pyfda for all supported operating systems, no compilation is required:

 ### pip
-You can install from PyPI using
+Install from PyPI using

     > pip install pyfda